ayotomiwasalau/open-post-software/README.md

 deploy app using manifest on vagrant - done

-deploy app using using helm and argo cd on vagrant - done deploy monitoring tools - prometheus, grafana, falco, jaeger, sentry, X loki
+deploy app using using helm and argo cd on vagrant - done deploy monitoring tools - prometheus, grafana, jaeger, falco, --- sentry, X loki

 set up infra terraform for aws using ec2 and co setup app deployment to ec2